 Upgrade to electronic stability control

 While all-wheel drive used to be the gold standard (and is still very useful) for maneuvering in tough winter weather conditions, all new cars built after 2011 come standard with an even better built-in feature — electronic stability control.
 This automatic system utilizes computer-controlled braking of individual wheels to help keep you on course when steering and reducing the likelihood of spinouts from loss of road traction.
-And in the event of a winter-weather road mishap, flexible coverage (like Ally’s Flex coverage) can help ensure you’re able to cover the costs of any damages and can get back on the road quickly and, most importantly, safely.

 If your car broke down in the pre-smartphone days, you may have found yourself relying on the kindness of strangers passing by.
 Thanks to modern technology, it’s much easier to access help.
 Many new vehicles come with roadside assistance service, and if you’re driving an older car, or the subscription has lapsed, buying a plan is a worthy investment — especially for winter driving.